 There are two sides to every coin.
 Here are other things to consider before applying for a loan.

 May Require Collateral

-Depending on your how risky a lender sees you as being, you may need to put up collateral against the loan.
+Depending on how risky a lender sees you as being, you may need to put up collateral against the loan.
 That could be manufacturing equipment you use in your business, real estate, or cash.